fogbender/b2b-saaskit/README.md

 </Layout>
 ```

-Code between `---` (usually called frontmatter) runs on the server and is not sent to users.
+Note that in Astro, the code between `---` (called "frontmatter") runs on the server and is not sent to the client.

-You can think of `export const prerender = ...` as a switch between SSG and SSR per route.
-By default (when using `output: "hybrid"`) pages are going to be pre-rendered into HTML during the build time (so `prerender = true` is similar to `getStaticProps`), and to switch our page to SSR (similar to `getServerSideProps`) we need to set `prerender` to `false`.
+You can think of `export const prerender = ...` as a per-route switch between SSG and SSR (XXX must be defined).
+By default, (when using `output: "hybrid"` (XXX - where?)) pages are pre-rendered to HTML during at build time (so `prerender = true` is similar to `getStaticProps`), and to switch our page to SSR (similar to `getServerSideProps`), we need to set `prerender` to `false`.

-`createHelpers` is a utility that allows you to perform tRPC procedures server side.
+`createHelpers` is a utility that allows you to perform tRPC procedures server-side.

 `await helpers.counter.getCount.fetch();` is the first important part of our tRPC SSR integration.
-If you call `fetch()` or `prefetch()` on any tRPC procedure before you start rendering the app you are pre-populating TanStack Query cache for those queries.
-That means two things.
-One is that during SSR usually `useQuery` is set to `loading` state and `data` is `undefined`.
-Now the queries that we have successfully prefetch will return actual data.
-So in this case `trpc.counter.getCount.useQuery().data` in our React code is going to be `0` (or whatever the value is on the server) instead of `undefined`.
-And two, now during client rendering that query will have an initial value and you might use that value to show to your users or choose to refetch it in the background.
-The rule of thumb that I recommend is that you can prefetch on the server + fetch updates in the background on the client for SSG pages, and prefetch on the server and do not re-fetch it on the client for SSR pages.
-To control this behavior we use `staleTime` option (more on that later).
+If you call `fetch()` or `prefetch()` on any tRPC procedure before rendering the app, you are pre-populating the TanStack Query cache for those queries.
+This means two things.

+One, during SSR, `useQuery` is usually set to `loading` state and `data` is `undefined`.
+Now, the queries that we have successfully prefetched will return actual data.
+So, in this case, `trpc.counter.getCount.useQuery().data` in our React code is going to be `0` (or whatever the value is on the server) instead of `undefined`.

+Two, during client rendering, the query will have an initial value that can be displayed to a user or refetched in the background (XXX why?).
+Our recommended rule of thumb is to prefetch on the server and do background updates on the client for SSG pages, and to prefetch on the server and do no background re-fetches on the client for SSR pages.
+To control this behavior, we use the `staleTime` `useQuery` option (more on this later).

-`dehydratedState={helpers.dehydrate()}` is the second important part of the integration.
-It will allow components to use the query cache during SSR as well as perform actual serialization of the query cache into HTML so that we can use the same data to perform "hydration" of the client components.
+`dehydratedState={helpers.dehydrate()}` is the second important part of the integration: it allows components to use query cache during SSR, as well as perform actual serialization of the cache into HTML, so that we can use the same data to perform "hydration" of the client components.

-Now we need to make some changes in our React code in the `src/components/Counter.tsx` file:
+Now, we need to make some changes in our React code in the `src/components/Counter.tsx` file:

 ```diff
 +import type { DehydratedState } from '@tanstack/react-query';